openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ### Wallet Attestation Schema {#wallet-attestation-schema}

-[Section 3.1 of wallet attestation draft would define the basics, and this profile will define the details.]
+[@!I-D.oauth-attestation-based-client-auth] defines the wallet attestation format used by this profile.
+[This profile will define the details.]

 ## Credential Endpoint